didi/mand-mobile/site/docs/development.en-US.md

 * Styles

-  Use `stylus`; unit to use `px` and all icons use built-in svg icons, see component `Icon` for details.
+  Use `stylus`; choose `px` as unit; and all icons use built-in svg icons, see component `Icon` for details.

 ##### Component Core Code

-In principle, the official [vue-sytle-guide](https://vuejs.org/v2/style-guide/#Component-instance-options-order-recommended) is the standard, and the common parts are as follows:
+In principle, the official standard is [vue-sytle-guide](https://vuejs.org/v2/style-guide/#Component-instance-options-order-recommended), and the common parts are as follows:

 ```html
 <template>